Allan Willett: Life

 Born in India in 1936, his family subsequently returned to Kent where Willett's father was a tea planter and farmer on the Isle of Thanet.
 His mother's family were artists with connections to the military and Kent cricket.

 Willett was educated at Eastbourne College and was later commissioned during his National Service in the Buffs (Royal East Kent Regiment).
 He was later seconded to the King's African Rifles in Kenya during the Mau Mau Uprising.
 Upon leaving the military, he started his own business in 1962, importing machinery for the manufacturer of packaging and plastics.
 The resulting business, Willett International Limited became a market leader in electronic labeling processes and won two Queen's Awards.
 In 2003 Willett International was sold to a competitor.
 He lived with his wife Anne in Chilham, Kent.

-He died on 18 July 2015.
+Willett died on 18 July 2015, aged 78.

 Honours and honorary positions

 Willett was appointed Companion of the Order of St Michael and St George (CMG) in the 1997 Birthday Honours for services to export.
 On 5 January 2002 he succeeded Robin Leigh-Pemberton, Baron Kingsdown as Lord Lieutenant of Kent.
 Willett was appointed Knight of Justice of the Order of St. John in 2003.
-He is also the former Chairman of the Canterbury Cathedral Trust Fund (of which he remains trustee), and was Honorary Colonel of the 3rd Battalion Princess of Wales's Royal Regiment (a Territorial Army reserve battalion based at Canterbury) 2005–10, and Ambassador for Kent.
+He was also the former Chairman and trustee of the Canterbury Cathedral Trust Fund, and was Honorary Colonel of the 3rd Battalion Princess of Wales's Royal Regiment (a Territorial Army reserve battalion based at Canterbury) 2005–10, and Ambassador for Kent.
 He was appointed Commander of the Royal Victorian Order (CVO) in the 2011 Birthday Honours for his service as lord-lieutenant.